Ivone Kirkpatrick: Second World War

 During the Second World War Kirkpatrick was once again employed in the propaganda and information work which he had so relished twenty-five years earlier.
 Appointed Director of the Foreign Division of the Ministry of Information in April 1940, he became Controller of the European services of the BBC in October 1941.
 During this time, he made a major contribution which included the task of interviewing Hitler's deputy, Rudolf Hess, following Hess's flight to Scotland in May 1941.
 His report on Hess was shown only to the Prime Minister, Winston Churchill, Foreign Secretary Anthony Eden, Lord Privy Seal Clement Attlee and Minister of Aircraft Production Lord Beaverbrook.
-In September 1944 Kirkpatrick was appointed to organize the British element of the Allied Control Commission for Germany, and following the end of the war he served at Supreme Allied Headquarters as British political adviser to U.S. General Dwight D. Eisenhower until that organization's disbandment.
+In September 1944 Kirkpatrick was appointed to organize the British element of the Allied Control Commission for Germany, and following the end of the war he served at Supreme Headquarters Allied Expeditionary Force (SHAEF) as British political adviser to U.S. General Dwight D. Eisenhower until that organization's disbandment.
 After the war, he became Permanent Under-Secretary for the German Section at the Foreign Office in 1949.

 British High Commissioner for Germany

 In June 1950, Kirkpatrick was appointed by King George VI as British High Commissioner for Germany.
 As one of the three joint sovereigns of western Germany, Kirkpatrick carried immense responsibility particularly with respect to the negotiation of the Bonn conventions during 1951–52, which terminated the occupation regime and (in parallel) prepared the way for the rearmament of West Germany.
+Between 1950 and 1953, one of his advisors in the High Commission was Mary Creighton Bailey.
 In November 1953, Kirkpatrick was brought back to London to succeed Sir William Strang as Permanent Under-Secretary.

+One of the things that Kirkpatrick is most famous for during this time, was his January 1953 decision ordering the arrest of what he described as a "high-level cabal of neo-Nazis intent on undermining German democracy".
+This clandestine organization of former Nazi officials came to be known as the Naumann Circle.